niamhdougan/dls_python3_template_module/docs/index.rst

 - How it does it
 - Why you should use it

-If you have a diagram or screenshot, you can include it here
+If you have a diagram or screenshot, you can include it here.

 Installation
 ------------